-Faber Music have launched their deluxe Faber Music Piano Anthology with impeccable timing, with just a few weeks to go until Christmas!
+Faber Music launched their deluxe Faber Music Piano Anthology with impeccable timing, just a few weeks before Christmas – but it makes a wonderful gift book for enthusiastic pianists, all the year around!

 Quite simply, Faber Music have spared no trouble or expense in ensuring that this large hard-back volume screams “quality” in every department, from the sturdy board covers to the high-grade paper, and from the attractive presentation to the outstanding music engraving.
 The book even has a tassel bookmark so that you can quickly find the piece you last played.